BboyAwey/maxios/README.md

 * `request(axiosConfig, maxiosConfig)`: The method returned by `modulize()`, used to initiate requests; it accepts the same parameters as `globalConfig()` and `modulize()`, the first parameter is the configuration passed to Axios, and the second parameter is the configuration passed to Maxios; it returns a chained call object introduced earlier
 * `race(requests)`: This method is used to make multiple requests in a race condition, using the result of the first returned request as its result; it accepts an array composed of chained objects returned by the `request()` method mentioned earlier; it also returns a chained call object
 * `all(requests)`: This method is used to initiate multiple requests simultaneously and use the results of all requests as its result; it accepts an array composed of chained objects returned by the `request()` method mentioned earlier; it also returns a chained call object
 * `useMaxios(requestFn, initialParams?)`: Available in both React and Vue versions.
-Converts Maxios chained calls into a SWR-like array format `[request, result, loading, error]`.
+Converts Maxios chained calls into an object format `{ data, loading, request, error }`.
 All requests must be manually triggered by calling the returned `request` function.
 The hook accepts an optional second parameter `initialParams` for initial request parameters.
 When calling `request(newParams?)`, if new parameters are provided, they will be used; otherwise, the initial parameters will be used.
   - **React**: Import from `@awey/maxios/react`.
 Requires React >= 16.8.0 as a peer dependency.
   - **Vue**: Import from `@awey/maxios/vue`.
 Requires Vue >= 3.0.0 as a peer dependency.
-Note that `result`, `loading`, and `error` are Vue refs.
+Note that `data`, `loading`, and `error` are Vue refs.

 It should be noted that to get a complete type hint experience, you need to specify specific types for its generics when calling the `request` method.
 It accepts three generics: